 Brisket

-But Brisket usually needs longer to cook than other cuts, up to 9 hours on Low in the Slow Cooker for a large joint and it cannot be cooked for 4-5 hours on High as it will still be tough.
+But Brisket usually needs longer to tenderise than other cuts, up to 9 hours on Low in the Slow Cooker for a large joint and it cannot be cooked for 4-5 hours on High as it will still be tough.

-So when I am cooking brisket this way (Low) I rely on a carving fork plunged into it to tell me how ready it is around the 6 hour mark.
+So when I am cooking brisket this way (Low) I rely on a carving fork plunged into it to tell me how tender it is around the 6 hour mark.
 If it isn't ready I will keep cooking and checking another hour at a time until it becomes soft enough.

-Topside is another fabulous choice and one that is often on offer at the supermarkets.
+Topside is another fabulous choice and one that is often on offer too at the supermarkets.
 I like to buy when discounted and freeze.

 Here is a great article on the different cuts of beef.
 Scroll down for the British Guide.